Long Bright River (TV series): Production

 A television adaptation of the Liz Moore novel Long Bright River for Peacock was announced in January 2024 with Nikki Toscano as show runner with Amanda Seyfried in the lead role.
-The series is written by Moore and Toscano who are also executive producers.
+The series is written by Moore and Toscano, who are also executive producers.
 Production comes from Sony Pictures Television and UCP, a division of Universal Studio Group.
 Neal H. Moritz, Pavun Shetty and Amanda Lewis will executive produce for Original Film and Amy Pascal will executive produce for Pascal Pictures.
 Hagar Ben-Asher is directing and executive producer on the opening episode.

 In February 2024, Nicholas Pinnock was cast as Truman Dawes.
 That same month, Ashleigh Cummings, Callum Vinson, and John Doman joined the cast.
 In March 2024, Dash Mihok, Britne Oldford, Matthew Del Negro and Harriet Sansom Harris joined the cast in recurring roles.

 In preparation for the role, Amanda Seyfried took part in a ride-along with Philadelphia police officers in January 2024.
 Filming took place in New York in March 2024.

 Release

 The series premiered on Peacock, Crave and USA Network Canada with all eight episodes on March 13, 2025.
-It was broadcast on the UK television channel Channel 4 from 17 May 2025.
+It was broadcast in the UK on Channel 4 from 17 May 2025.

 Reception

 On review aggregator Rotten Tomatoes, Long Bright River has an approval rating of 73% based on 22 critics' reviews, with an average rating of 7.3 out of 10.
 The website's critics consensus reads, "Carried along by Amanda Seyfried's steely turn as a closed-off cop, Long Bright River takes a winding path with some unnecessary detours but ultimately arrives at a compelling destination."
 Metacritic calculated a weighted average of 66 out of 100 based on 14 reviews, indicating "generally favorable" reviews.

 The series is set in Kensington, a Philadelphia neighborhood frequently associated with crime, prostitution and an open-air drug market.
 In a review for NPR's Fresh Air, John Powers notes that the series "depicts the characters living in an area of Philly whose decline embodies a profound social collapse ...
 Propelled by its heroine's search for a killer, Long Bright River isn't just a mystery but a heartfelt story about wounded communities, wounded families and the wounded individuals who try to make things better."

+Seyfried's performance in the role was met with critical acclaim, receiving a Golden Globe Award nomination for Best Actress in a Limited or Anthology Series or Television Film.
+She also earned nominations for Best Actress in a Limited Series or TV Movie at the 5th Astra TV Awards and Best Actress in a Miniseries, Limited Series, or Motion Picture Made for Television at the 30th Satellite Awards.